Size versus truthfulness in the House Allocation problem: Introduction

 \paragraph{Contributions of this paper.} In this paper we provide a natural and explicit extension of SDM for the setting in which preferences may exhibit indifference.
 We argue that our extension is more intuitive than that of Aziz et al.\ \cite{ABH-2013} when considering specifically HA.
 Moreover, as the mechanism of Saban and Sethuraman \cite{Saban-Sethuraman} does not consider the agents sequentially, it is difficult to analyse its approximation guarantee.
-Our algorithm runs in time $O(n_1^2\gamma)$, where $\gamma$ is the maximum length of a tie in any agent's preference list.
-This is faster than the algorithm in \cite{Saban-Sethuraman} when $\gamma < n_1$.
-We prove the following results that involve upper and lower bounds for the approximation ratio (relative to the size of a maximum cardinality Pareto optimal matching) of randomized truthful mechanisms for computing a Pareto optimal matching:
+Our algorithm runs in time $O(n_1^2\gamma\david{+m})$, where $\gamma$ is the maximum length of a tie in any agent's preference list \david{and $m$ is the total length of the agents' preference lists}.
+This is faster than the algorithm in \cite{Saban-Sethuraman} when $\gamma = o(n_1)$ \david{and $m=o(n_1^3)$}.
+We prove the following results that involve upper and lower bounds for the approximation ratio (relative to the size of a maximum cardinality Pareto optimal matching) of randomised truthful mechanisms for computing a Pareto optimal matching: